 Implanon is a small rod of flexible plastic.
 It looks just like a matchstick from one of those matchbooks people collect from restaurants.
 It is 4 cms long and 2 mms wide and small enough to be very discreet when it is in place, inserted just under the woman’s skin.
 The plastic rod is infused with etonogestrel which is a synthetic female hormone, very similar to progesterone.
 And it is this hormone which prevents conception from occurring.
-Etonogestrel is slowly released into the bloodstream from the rod for about three years, after which time it either needs to be removed or a new one inserted.
+Etonogestrel is slowly released into the bloodstream from the rod for about three years, after which, time it either needs to be removed or a new one has to be inserted.

 Implanon cannot dissolve and won’t travel anywhere until it is removed.
 It also contains a small amount of barium sulphate which makes it clearly visible on x-ray.
 Very occasionally, it is necessary for women to have an x-ray or ultrasound so that the exact location can be found.